cmcummings/mapyard/README.md

 ```
 MONGO_CONN_STRING: MongoDB connection string
 PORT: the port to run the server on
-SESSION_SECRETthe secret used for Express sessions
+SESSION_SECRET: the secret used for Express sessions
 ```

 2. Install the packages for both client and server.